saiki-k/learn-draftjs/src/components/DraftTuts/Introduction/README.md

 ## Explanation

 DraftJS is a rich-text editor framework written in React, developed at Facebook!
-Before we dive into serious DraftJS stuff, I would like to give you a **quick introduction** to this resource!
+Before we dive into serious DraftJS stuff, I would like to give you a **quick introduction** to this [**resource**](https://github.com/fatman-/learn-draftjs)!

 ### What is this?